Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check vCores

 Your company has purchased a certain number of vCores assigned to the main account. vCores define the computing power of an instance for the execution of parallel processes as well as database queries.
-Idle times are not considered, for example calls that are waiting for a response from external service providers.
+It does not include idle times such as calls that are waiting for a response from external service providers.
 If an instance has not enough vCore capacity, the processor then starts to run the processes and database queries one after the other instead of running them in parallel.
 This means that if the number of vCores assigned is not sufficient, the processing speed is slowed down significantly.